ATLAS SALTA SILICONE MASONRY PAINT - BASE WHITE 10L

 Can I apply Atlas Salta in winter or cold weather?

 Standard application requires a minimum substrate and air temperature of +5 °C. Adding Atlas Eskimo accelerator extends the working range down to 0 °C and relative humidity above 80%, which covers the majority of UK winter working days outside of frost events.
 The modified curing chemistry means paint applied in the morning at 3–5 °C reaches a handleable state by mid-afternoon, keeping multi-coat programmes moving without the week-long delays that conventional paints require in cold weather.
-For a detailed breakdown of seasonal application windows, the silicone masonry paint application guide maps temperature and humidity thresholds to practical UK site conditions month by month.

 You may also like